Amber Portwood Announces New YouTube Channel, ‘Teen Mom OG’ Star Wants To Raise Awareness About Mental Illness

 Amber Portwood is fresh off of a Twitter meltdown.
-The Teen Mom OG star went after her ex-boyfriend and the father of her oldest child, Gary Shirley earlier this week.
+The Teen Mom OG star went after her ex-boyfriend and the father of her oldest child, Gary Shirley, earlier this week.
 Portwood was upset because she had previewed the new episode ahead of its airing.
-Her tweets were about Shirley’s comments regarding her lack of parenting their child, and his wife, Kristina sounded off as well.
-There is a lot happening in her life, and now, she is having to face it all head on.
+Her tweets were about Shirley’s comments regarding her lack of parenting their child, and his wife, Kristina, sounded off as well.
+There is a lot happening in Portwood’s life, and now, she is having to face it all head on.

 After being incredibly open about her struggle with depression and other mental illness, Amber Portwood is working to fight against the stigma it carries.
 She has talked about her medications and suicidal feelings on Teen Mom OG several times.
 According to In Touch Weekly, Amber Portwood is going to use her celebrity status to bring awareness to the mental illness battle.
 There is a lot of shame surrounding mental health issues, and the reality star is going to work hard to change that.
 Portwood feels like she can make an impact, even if it is only a small one.